Bela Lugosi: Legacy

 The cape Lugosi wore in Dracula (1931) was in the possession of his son until it was put up for auction in 2011.
-It was expected to sell for up to $2 million, but has since been listed again by Bonhams in 2018.
-In 2019, the Academy Museum of Motion Pictures announced acquisition of the cape via partial donation from the Lugosi family.
-In 2019 it was announced that the cape would be on display the following year.
+It was expected to sell for up to $2 million, but was since listed again by Bonhams in 2018.
+In 2019, the Academy Museum of Motion Pictures announced acquisition of the cape via partial donation from the Lugosi family, and stated that the cape would be on display beginning in 2020.

 Andy Warhol's 1963 silkscreen The Kiss depicts Lugosi from Dracula about to bite into the neck of co-star Helen Chandler, who played Mina Harker.
 A copy sold for $798,000 at Christie's in May 2000.

-Lugosi's star on the Hollywood Walk of Fame is mentioned in "Celluloid Heroes", a song performed by The Kinks and written by their lead vocalist and principal songwriter, Ray Davies.
+Lugosi was given a star on the Hollywood Walk of Fame in 1960.
+His star is mentioned in "Celluloid Heroes", a song performed by The Kinks and written by their lead vocalist and principal songwriter, Ray Davies.
 It appeared on their 1972 album Everybody's in Show-Biz.

-In 1979, a song called "Bela Lugosi's Dead" was released by UK post-punk band Bauhaus and is widely considered to be a pioneering song in the Goth music genre.
-On choosing the topic of the song, the band's bassist David J remarked "It's so weird you should say that, because I've got this lyric about Bela Lugosi, the actor who played a vampire.
-There was a season of old horror films on TV and I was telling Daniel about how much I loved them.
-The one that had been on the night before was Dracula [1931].
+In 1979, the song "Bela Lugosi's Dead" was released by UK post-punk band Bauhaus.
+It has since been noted as a pioneering song in the gothic rock genre.
+On the song's topic, the band's bassist David J remarked "There was a season of old horror films on TV and I was telling Daniel about how much I loved them.
+The one that had been on the night before was Dracula.
 I was saying how Bela Lugosi was the quintessential Dracula, the elegant depiction of the character."

-An episode of Sledge Hammer! titled "Last of the Red Hot Vampires" was an homage to Bela Lugosi; at the end of the episode, it was dedicated to "Mr. Blasko".
+An episode of Sledge Hammer! titled "Last of the Red Hot Vampires" was a homage to Lugosi; at the end of the episode, it was dedicated to "Mr. Blasko".

-Bela Lugosi and Boris Karloff are referenced in the Curtis Stigers' song "Sleeping with the Lights On", from the 1991 album Curtis Stigers.
+Bela Lugosi and Boris Karloff are referenced in Curtis Stigers' song "Sleeping with the Lights On", from the 1991 album Curtis Stigers.